Chattanoogans could once step on the Central of Georgia Railroad at a downtown depot and take a train to Savannah.

 The Central of Georgia then goes to the rear of the old Terminal Station, where it took a turn to its freight depot.
 Track remains behind the Choo Choo and through the warehouses just to the north.

-A short line railroad operates on a section of the Central of Georgia between Chattooga County and Chickamauga.
+A short line railroad operates on a section of the Central of Georgia between Summerville and Chickamauga.
 It has a depot at LaFayette.